Kneckter/Rotomonitor/README.md

 excludeFromReopen: An array of strings that are the unique names of the devices to exclude from the reopen game request

 allowReapplySAM: true/false - Bool to enable RDMDeviceMonitor to send a request to a monitor for reapplying the SAM profile.
+reapplySAMTime: The time in minutes to request a device have the SAM profile reapplied automatically.
+DO NOT put this timer 2 minutes from a reboot, it could cause the phone to have no SAM profile.
 reapplySAMMonitorURL: An array of strings for the URLs of the reapply SAM monitors you are using like iPhone Controller or DCM Listener
 excludeFromReapplySAM: An array of strings that are the unique names of the devices to exclude from the reapply SAM request